 In one-tier board structures, directors are appointed and dismissed by the shareholders' meeting and may, in certain situations that prevent them from temporarily performing their duties, be suspended by the supervisory board or by the audit committee, as applicable.

-The Governance Code recommends that at least a quarter of the non-executive members of the board of directors are independent.
-The Companies Code sets forth that the majority of the members of the audit committee must be independent (and at least one them must have an adequate university degree and possess knowledge in accountancy and auditing matters).
+Both the Governance Code and the IPCG Code recommend that at least a quarter of the non-executive directors are independent, but the latter permits a lower number in case of companies whose size does not justify such a percentage.
+The Companies Code sets out that the majority of the audit committee's members must be independent (and at least one must have an adequate university degree and knowledge in accountancy and auditing matters).
 Directors are deemed independent when they are not associated with any specific group of interests in the company or affected by any circumstances that could jeopardise the neutrality of their decisions, notably by virtue of holding or acting on behalf of holders of shares representing at least 2 per cent of the company's share capital, or by having been re-elected for more than two terms of office, either consecutively or not.
 The members of the auditing committee are additionally subject to incompatibility provisions; for instance, they must not:

-- a be members of corporate bodies of group-related companies; - b edirect or indirect service providers of the company or any group-related company, - c have a significant commercial relationship with the company or any group-related company; or - d in any manner be bound to the interests of a competing company.
+- a be members of corporate bodies of group-related companies; - b be direct or indirect service providers of the company or any group-related company; - c have a significant commercial relationship with the company or any group-related company; or - d in any manner be bound to the interests of a competing company.

 In the two-tier model, the executive board of directors' members are elected, suspended and dismissed by the general and supervisory board or, if the articles of association so determine, may be elected and dismissed by the shareholders' meeting.

-Members of the executive board of directors are subject to specific incompatibility provisions (the most relevant ones being that they must neither be members of the general and supervisory board nor members of supervisory bodies of group-related companies).
+Members of the executive board of directors are subject to specific incompatibility provisions (e.g., they must neither be members of the general and supervisory board nor of supervisory bodies of group-related companies).